 31 TOTAL CREDITS REQUIRED

-Prior to commencing the practicum, students in the FNP program will be required to attend a three-day (Friday–Sunday) in-person immersion experience on the Utica College campus.
+Prior to commencing the practicum, students in the FNP program will be required to attend a three-day (Friday–Sunday) in-person immersion experience on the Utica University campus.

 Sample Plans of Study

 Click here for a sample plan of study for this program.
 Please check with your Success Coach for your individualized plan of study.

 The curriculum course abstracts on this page are meant to provide a high-level course overview and subject to change based on term, faculty, and/or institutional requirements.
 View the official course descriptions as written in the Utica University Academic Catalog and in adherence to regional compliance.
 Select the appropriate Graduate Catalog from the dropdown.

 You may transfer in up to 9 credits for previously completed coursework equivalent to NUR 604 Advanced Pathophysiology, NUR 615 Advanced Pharmacology I, and NUR 611 Advanced Health Assessment & Diagnostic Reasoning I.